 5. Beautiful walking paths, biking trails, huge Miles Standish State Park and lots of gyms: Within the downtown, great walks exists along the water including the large flat-stone jetty (particularly at sunsets) that extends into Plymouth Harbor.
 Another must: Walking the Plymouth Long Beach peninsula, past the beach goers to the wide, stunning sand dunes.

 The attractive Town Brook path starts from the downtown waterfront, traverses past the Grist Mill and meanders all the way to Billington Sea — a lake that served as the Pilgrims water supply.

 Among its many gyms, we belong to both Planet Fitness and Plymouth Fitness with its indoor saltwater pool.

-7. The award-winning Pinehills includes a 55+ community with its own village of shops and restaurants (LeBistro Wine Bar among them), a community center, lots of open space, and biking and walking paths.
+7. The award-winning Pinehills retirement community with its own village of shops and restaurants (LeBistro Wine Bar among them), a community center, heated pools, lots of open space, and biking and walking paths.
 Pinehills hosts the well-known Mirbeau Inn & Spa, and abuts two 18-hole golf courses, ranked among “The Top 10 Best Courses” by Golf Week.
 One is sculpted by (Jack) Nicklaus Design.
-Plymouth hosts many other golf courses.
+Plymouth hosts many other golf courses and driving ranges.

-8. Plimoth Plantation Theater, not your shopping-mall movie house, shows a venue of popular independent films, sells wine and beer, and offers a place to meet interesting people.
+8. Plimoth Plantation Theater (not your shopping-mall movie house) shows a venue of popular independent films, sells wine and beer, and offers a historic place to meet interesting people.